Edit

 A grain interface version Vn can be backward compatible with Vm if:

-• All public methods present in the Vm version are in the Vn version.
-It is important that the signatures of the methods inherited from Vm are not modified: since Orleans use an internal built-in serializer, modifying/renaming a field (even private) can make the serialization to break.
+• All public methods present in the Vm version are also present in the Vn version.
+It's important not to modify the signatures of methods inherited from Vm: since Orleans uses an internal built-in serializer, modifying or renaming a field (even private) can break serialization.

 Since Vn can have added methods compared to Vm, Vm is not compatible with Vn.